 How to Treat Wedding Gown Stains

 Always spot treat the stain working from the edges toward the inside.
 Use a cotton swap to apply the cleaning mixture to avoid over saturating the fabric.
 Keep blotting with a clean section of the white cloth.

 Quick Fixes for Specific Wedding Gown Stains

 - Red Wine: Use a white towel to absorb as much of the stain as possible.
-Dab gently with a white cloth soaked in warm water from the outer edges of the stain to the middle.
+Dab gently with a white cloth soaked in plain warm water from the outer edges of the stain to the middle.
 Cover any remaining stain with chalk or baby powder.

-- Oily Food or Grease: Dust the stain with baby powder to absorb oil, let sit for at least 15 minutes and then gently brush away.
+- Oily Food or Grease: Cover the stain with a thick layer of baby powder to absorb oil, let sit for at least 15 minutes, and then gently brush away.
 Repeat if necessary.
 Wet a cotton swab with rubbing alcohol and dab from the outer edges of the stain to the middle.
 Cover any remaining stain with chalk or baby powder.

-- Ink: Dab at outer edges of the stain toward the middle with a cotton swab dipped in rubbing alcohol.
+- Ink: Start at outer edges of the stain toward the middle with a cotton swab dipped in rubbing alcohol.
 Work slowly and change the swab often as ink is transferred.
 Blot with a clean white cloth.
 Protect the underside of the dress with an additional white cloth to help absorb the ink.
 Cover any remaining stain with chalk or baby powder.

-- Lipstick or Makeup: Try a stain removal wipe, dabbing at the stain from the outside edges toward the center.
+- Lipstick or Makeup: Try a stain removal wipe or stain stick, dabbing at the stain from the outside edges toward the center.
 Cover remaining stain with chalk or baby powder.

 - Blood: Use cool water to blot at the stain from the outer edges toward the center.
 Blot dry.

 Last-Minute Wedding Gown Repairs